 The Right Gear for Snowy, Muddy, or Muggy Days Outside

 Lowe, along with another outdoor educator, was recently featured in an article, “How to Play Outside More This Winter, According to Outdoor-School Teachers” in The New York Times’s Wirecutter site, which is focused on reviewing consumer products.
-In the article, Lowe gives tips on how to venture outdoors more during the winter, integrating outdoor fun into the many activities of the day, not focusing on the weather but the fun that can be had among nature.
+In the article, Lowe gives tips on how to venture outdoors more during the winter, integrating outdoor fun into the many activities of the day, not focusing on the weather but on the fun that can be had among nature.

 “My messaging to parents, colleagues, and other teachers is to not look at the weather as good or bad.
 It’s just another part of your day,” Lowe says in the article.
 “Use the weather and the changing seasons as teachable moments, rather than focusing on whether it’s cold.”

 She goes on to recommend dressing in layers, wearing rain pants rather than snow pants, and setting up children’s clothing areas in such a way that they can experience independence by dressing themselves.
-The whole article is worth reading, but the big takeaways is that with a little preparation children and their parents can enjoy the outdoors no matter the weather.
+The whole article is worth reading, but the big takeaway is that with a little preparation children and their parents can enjoy the outdoors no matter the weather.

 Ending the Pandemic—But Keeping the Outside Classrooms